DataFire/Integrations/integrations/generated/wealthport/README.md

 ## Description

-Wealthport provides a simple, lightweight and open Web API based on the Open API 2.0 standard (<a href="https://www.openapis.org" target="_blank">https://www.openapis.org</a>).
+Onedot provides a simple, lightweight and open Web API based on the Open API 2.0 standard (<a href="https://www.openapis.org" target="_blank">https://www.openapis.org</a>).
 Our APIs offer a variety of operations related to managing Sources, Folders, Orders and Recipes.
 There are operations to submit and track Jobs, upload and download data files and many more.

 ## Actions